harrisonstatham/HSMissileCommand/README.md

     * I provide this repo as a, potential, future reference to other students, NOT as a "hey look, I can copy, and paste this code, and call it mine".
     * If you're caught cheating, don't drag me into your mess.

 2. If you are using another toolchain, the make file is almost worthless.
 You will need to write a new one or patch the current one.
+You can "cheat", and let the MBED compiler write the makefile for you.
+Go to the MBED online compiler, go to the export menu, choose your compiler that you want to export for, and make sure to check "Include all files".
+You should find a makefile within the downloaded directory.
+You might have to modify it a little to point to the correct locations on your system.

 3. `BuildScript.bash` looks for the gcc-arm toolchain within the `usr/local/Cellar` folder.
 A relic on my system of the `brew` package manager.
 You can modify the `bash` script to point to wherever you have your toolchain installed.